 Let your kids know the consequences that will happen if they don’t listen.

 Telling them the consequence after they’ve misbehaved can feel like a threat.
-It’ll still work, but it can also feel like it came out of nowhere, and your kids might resist even further.
+It could still work, but it can also feel like it came out of nowhere, and they might resist even further.

 And make the consequences a natural one to the behavior.
-You might tell your kids you’ll leave the library if they keep yelling.
+You might tell them you’ll leave the library if they keep yelling.
 Leaving the library is a natural consequence more so than taking away their train set at home.

 3. Show empathy

-So, let’s say your child arrived at the carnival and is getting to be a handful.
-He’s yelling in excitement, running to the booths and not following expectations.
+Let’s say your child arrived at the carnival and is getting to be a handful.
+He’s yelling in excitement, running to the booths, and not following expectations.

 It’s tempting to go into discipline mode right away.
-Before you do that though, show your child empathy.
-This allows you to see your child’s behavior from a new point of view.
-And it show him you understand what he’s feeling.
+Before you do that though, show him empathy so you can see his behavior from a new point of view.
+It shows him you understand what he’s feeling.

-You might tell your child, “I can see you’re so excited to be here at the carnival!
+You might say, “I can see you’re excited to be here at the carnival!
 You can’t wait to go on the rides.”
-He isn’t out to get a rise out of you, but is excited to be at the carnival.
+He isn’t out to get a rise out of you, but is simply excited.
 He’s having a difficult time containing his emotions, not misbehaving for the sake of it.

-When you lay out the rules, he’ll feel understood.
-You might say, “You can’t just run off though.
+Then, lay out the rules and the reasons behind them.
+“You can’t run off though.
 I might lose you, or you might not know where to go.
-It’s important you stay near me at all times, even if you’re excited.”
+It’s important you stay near me, even if you’re excited.”

-Other emotions that empathy can reveal include feeling tired, hungry or overstimulated.
-Placing yourself in your child’s shoes can shed light on why he may be behaving this way.
+Other emotions that empathy can reveal include feeling tired, hungry, or overstimulated.
+Placing yourself in his shoes can shed light on why he’s behaving this way.

 4. Correct the behavior

-Give a reason why their behavior is inappropriate, and not just “because I said so.”
-Knowing the reason appeals to your child’s logical side and makes him more likely to listen.
+Give a reason why their behavior is inappropriate, and not “because I said so.”
+Knowing the reason appeals seems more logical and makes them more likely to listen.

 Then, offer different ways to behave, or reiterate the behavior you expect.
-Let’s say your child is goofing off instead of standing in line at the morning school assembly.
-He’s roughhousing other children and throwing his backpack on the floor.
+Let’s say your child is goofing off instead of standing in line at the grocery store.
+He’s roughhousing with his brother and throwing toy on the floor.

 Let him know the correct way to behave.
-That he should stand facing the teachers with his backpack on his back.
-That he should remain quiet while the teachers are talking.
-He can even fiddle with his key chain to contain his energy while he listens.
+He should stand and hold his toy and remain respectful while the cashier rings up your items.
+He can even hug his toy to contain his energy while he waits.

-It’s not enough to tell our kids, “Don’t do that.”
-We also need to let them know explicitly how they should behave.
+It’s not enough to say, “Don’t do that.”
+We also need to let kids know explicitly how they should behave.